A woman calculating her business's numbers on the computer

 The short answer is no. Different industries use different terms for the same type of coverage.

 Professional liability insurance and errors & omissions (or E&O insurance) are essentially identical, except for the name.
-In the medical field, this policy is commonly known as medical malpractice.
+There are a few other industry terms for it as well:

 Read more about the differences between errors and omissions insurance and professional liability.